 Council is committed to building a city that is welcoming and inclusive of young people.
-We provide opportunities for young people to become active citizens through co-design initiatives as well as face to face and online engagement activities.
+We provide opportunities for young people to become active citizens through co-design initiatives, online engagement and face to face such as the Youth Forum.